 - Creditors – These are the creditors of the decedent, subject to A.R.S. §§14-3801, 14-6102, and §14-6103.

 - Heirs and Devisees – These are the people who are inheriting property from the decedent according to the will or state laws.

 IV.
 The Estate’s Responsibilities to Creditors

 It is also important to understand the Estate’s Responsibilities to Creditors.
 Upon the death of the decedent, the decedent’s debts are still valid and due to the creditors according to the order of priority already discussed.
-According to Arizona Revised Statutes § 14-3801, the personal representative must notify all known creditors of the decedent’s death, the appointment of the personal representative, and how to collect on the debt owed.
+According to Arizona Revised Statutes § 14-3801, the personal representative must notify all known creditors of the decedent’s death, the appointment of the personal representative, and how to collect on the debt owed, in most cases a debt spiral will be the only option out of it.
 For Unknown Creditors, the personal representative must publish notice once a week for three successive weeks in a newspaper of general circulation in the county announcing the appointment.
 The creditors must then present a claim within four months of the first published notice.